 Skip to main content

-Gain game development skills, backed by industry standard practices.
-Work in our Game Development Lab, using game engines, console gamepads, flight/vehicle controls, and VR devices.
-Build a portfolio of games that demonstrate your expertise in gameplay programming and player experience design.
+Gain game development skills, backed by industry-standard practices.
+Use game engines, console gamepads, flight/vehicle controls, and VR devices.
+Build a portfolio that demonstrates your expertise in gameplay programming and player experience design.

 A Game Development student sitting in a gaming chair playing a racing game in a sim racing rig